Thai Industrial Standard 1099-2548: Structure

 Every province has a 2 digit numerical code assigned, starting with 10 for Bangkok till 96 for Narathiwat Province.
 However, not all codes in between are used, some are kept for future use.
 The first digit designates a region, based on the administrative region as they were in use in the 1950s.
 The second digit enumerates the provinces within the region.
 As there are now already 12 provinces in the region 4, the northern Isan, the codes 38 and 39 have been used for the latest provinces in this region.

 The districts have a four digit codes, starting with the two digits of the province and the second two digits enumerating the districts within that province.
 In some cases codes seem to have been omitted, but these actually are the codes of districts which were reassigned to a new province.
 Also, there were several districts ready to be created in 1998, however the Asian financial crisis put these to halt.
 Codes for these districts were already assigned.
 Wiang Kao District created in 2006 then received the code 4029, as 4026 to 4028 were assigned to abandoned district creations.
 However, when Galyani Vadhana District was created in 2012 it received the code 5025, even though it was in fact one of the abandoned districts of 1997 which would have received the number 5026.

 The subdistricts have a six digit code, adding another two digits to the code of the district in which they are located.
 Again, omitted codes within the enumeration of the subdistrict of one district belong to subdistricts which were reassigned to a different district, usually a newly created district.

 The municipalities listed in the standard also have four digit codes like the districts, however starting with 99 and counting down.
 The provincial capital always has the code ending in 99.
 For several provinces the number of municipalities is now so high that no longer all can receive a code within the scheme.

-While not part of the standard, the Ministry of Interior uses numerical codes for the administrative villages as the lowest subdivision based on the subdistrict codes by adding two digit containing the village number.
+While not part of the standard, the Ministry of Interior uses numerical codes for the administrative villages as the lowest subdivision based on the subdistrict codes by adding two digits containing the village number.
 However, unlike the higher levels of subdivisions, the villages get renumbered if some get reassigned to a different subdistrict, therefore the codes for villages are not stable in time.